albiemer/Hybrid-Password-Manager/README.md

 # Hybrid-Password-Manager

-This program can only be use in Linux operating, this application can be use in windows but need to be customize the command prompt from the script of python to be able use. i will post the windows application version sooner. before to run the program be sure to install first the steghide with "sudo apt install steghide" and "sudo apt install apt ccrypt" from your terminal. please see the requirements for addtionall install library for this program to  make it fully functional.
+This program can only be use in Linux operating, this application can also be use in windows but need to be customize the command prompt from the script of python to be able use. i will post the windows application version sooner. before to run the program be sure to install first the steghide with "sudo apt install steghide" and ccrypt with "sudo apt install apt ccrypt" from your terminal. please see the requirements for addtionall install library for this program to  make it fully functional.

-This is a Password manager that created primary with Python3, flask, implemented with terminal application like steghide and ccrypt to hide the password manager database and to encrypt it. this is created with python3, html, css, javascript or you can considered it as hybrid application.
+This is a Password manager that created primarily from Python3 with flask framework, implemented with terminal application like steghide and ccrypt to hide the password manager database and to encrypt it. this is created with python3, html, css, javascript or you can considered it as hybrid application.

 The Login program